chronologic/eth-alarm-clock-dapp/README.md

 3. `npm run build` - Build all the custom JS and CSS
 4. `npm run dev` - Run the dev server
 5. Check `localhost:8080` in your browser

+## Debugging
+Having issues with the project?
+Try these:
+- Try cleaning the project `npm run clean` then running `npm run dev`